-Issues Action Plans Progress / Status of Implementation study on regional security architecture utilising the ARF Fund.
-The 8 th ARF EEPs Meeting in Kuala Lumpur on 17-18 February 2014 agreed to submit recommendations to update the Terms of Reference of the ARF EEPs to the ARF ISG should the need arise.
-19. Expand the ARF Fund Action lines implement ed: 1, p ending: 1 20.
-Encourage the development of an appropriate procedure to secure commitments by ASEAN and its Dialogue Partners to fund ARF activities through their existing ASEAN assistance programs.
-21. Support the development of innovative funding modalities for ARF activities with the consent of ARF Participants.
-In 2013, 2014 and 2015, China contributed a total amount of USD 150,000 to the ARF Fund with the purpose of conducting an ARF study on regional security in the future.
-22. Develop fruitful ARF partnerships and networks Action lines not implem nented 23.
-Improve the networking of established regional security centers, think-tanks, and the ARF Unit.
-24. Encourage the development of an ARF consultation process with accredited and mutually acceptable Civil Society Organizations (CSOs) on regional security matters.
+Issues Action Plans Progress / Status of Implementation

+ARF EEPs could be tasked to undertake a

+study on regional security architecture

+utilising the ARF Fund.

+The 8 th ARF EEPs Meeting in Kuala

+Lumpur on 17-18 February 2014 agreed to submit recommendations to update the

+Terms of Reference of the ARF EEPs to the ARF ISG should the need arise.

+5. Expand the ARF

+Fund

+Action lines implemente ed: 1, pen ding: 1

+5.1 E Encourage the development of an appropriate procedure to

+S secure commitments by ASEAN and its Dialogue Partners to

+fund ARF activities through their existing ASEAN assistance programs.

+Support the development of innovative funding modalities for ARF activities with the consent of ARF Participants.
+In 2013, 2014 and 2015, China contributed a total amount of USD 150,000 to the ARF

+and derivines with the consent of And Turnerpulies.
+Fund with the purpose of conducting an

+ARF study on regional security in the

+future.

+6. Develop fruitful

+ARF partnerships

+and networks

+Action lines not implem

+mprove the networking of established regional security

+centers, think-tanks, and the ARF Unit.

+Encourage the development of an ARF consultation process

+with accredited and mutually acceptable Civil Society

+Organizations (CSOs) on regional security matters.

+6.3 C Consider the establishment of an ARF academic institute of